leo/tailwindcss-custom-groups/README.md

 To avoid too much CSS being generated, every new `group-*-` utility only supports a [small list](https://github.com/leo/tailwindcss-custom-groups/blob/734ba18083d9b6f08e57ba58d1ab4ca353915a98/index.js#L5-L10) of pseudo-classes.

-If you'd like to generate additional ones, you can pass them as `customGroups.variants`:
+If you'd like to generate different ones, you can replace the defaults with `customGroups.variants`:

 ```javascript
 variants: {